ROMANCHE-GAVET - EXTENDING SUSTAINABLE ENERGY

 THE LARGEST HYDROELECTRIC PROJECT IN FRANCE

-This new complex will be more powerful (+40%), more environmentally friendly and will fit better into the landscape.
-It is designed to optimize the hydroelectric potential of the Romanche river and increase the energy production for the region.
+This new complex is now more powerful (+40%), more environmentally friendly and will fit better into the landscape.
+It was designed to optimize the hydroelectric potential of the Romanche river and increase the energy production for the region.

 A CUSTOMIZED DESIGN TO INCREASE THE OUTPUT OF THE HYDROPOWER PLANT

-EDF Hydro, one of GE Renewable Energy’ longtime customers, has called upon our teams’ expertise to contribute to this colossal project.
+EDF Hydro, one of GE Renewable Energy’ longtime customers, had called upon our teams’ expertise to contribute to this colossal project.

-GE Renewable Energy is responsible for the study, the manufacturing, the supply and the commissioning of the two 46 MW Francis turbines-generators.
-The performance of the plant will depend on its new runners built with a unique design.
+GE Renewable Energy was responsible for the study, the manufacturing, the supply, the erection and the commissioning of the two 49 MW Francis turbines-generators.
+The performance of the plant depended on its new runners built with a unique design.

-Its design started in our Hydro laboratory in Grenoble, France, where we conducted a detailed study to define the most suited design to the specifications of the project.
+This new design started in our Hydro laboratory in Grenoble, France, where we conducted a detailed study to define the most suited design to the specifications of the project.
 The shape of this runner, its number of blades and its profile make it unique.
-Then, GE’s experts manufactured a model test to validate and confirm the performances of this new runners expected by EDF.
+GE’s experts manufactured a model test to validate and confirm the performances of this new runners expected by EDF.

 The quality of GE equipment and the precision work of the teams were critical in this project.
 To meet the objectives of EDF Hydro, the manufacturing of the turbines and the assembly of our machines had to respect a tolerance of only a few hundredths millimeters.